icoretech/helm/charts/metamcp/README.md

       # Plain env (non-secret)
       env:
         LOG_LEVEL: debug
-      # Secret-backed env for STDIO: use envFrom
+      # Secret-backed env for STDIO: use envFrom to pull all keys from a Secret/ConfigMap
-      # The provision Job reads Secret/figma-mcp-env and injects all key/values
-      # into the MetaMCP server config (not into a Pod), so the STDIO process
-      # sees them when MetaMCP launches it.
       envFrom:
         - secretRef:
             name: figma-mcp-env